-In the current uncertain economic environment, companies on both sides of the border are faced with more challenges and competition.
+In the current uncertain economic environment, particularly with the advent of Brexit, companies on both sides of the border are faced with more challenges and competition.
 Joint ventures are attractive for businesses today as they boast many advantages.
 Along with being cost effective it allows venturing companies to gain access to markets in the same industry.
 Joint ventures can also pose as a reduced risk alternative form of corporate strategy.
-A recent survey completed by KPMG International in 2009 predicted an increase in joint venture involvement mainly involving cross border transactions in 2010 and 2011.

 As business’s goals and strategies change over time it is vital to ensure that a clear and well documented joint venture is created.
 Morgan McManus Solicitors will guide clients through the entire process – initially evaluating all options available to your business ensuring the joint venture criteria meets your business’s goals, through to the careful negotiation and due diligence of developing a joint venture agreement.
 Our Solicitors will also ensure proper account of issues including all company law formalities, taxation and employment rights has taken place.

 Growth by acquisition is an inviting option for ambitious businesses.
 It is a major step for the vitality of the business.
 Morgan Mc Manus appreciate the magnitude of such a step for businesses and are committed to and focused on our clients’ aims, the delivery of the right solutions and pre-empting legal issues and obstacles in transactions.We act for buyers, sellers, financial advisers and financial institutions on both sides of the border.

 At Morgan McManus we tailor every transaction uniquely to suit the needs of each client.
 Our Solicitors will handle the initial approach, the sensitive process of discussions which lead to an agreement and the formulation of a carefully structured acquisition agreement.
 The structure is critical and must take proper account of issues including all company law formalities, taxation and employment rights.